SWAT-engineering/dan-design/struct-style/struct-based.md

 In this case, the parsing will be directed by a condition.
 If the parameter is 0, then the first alternative will be tried; otherwise, the second one, in that order.
 Notice that no automatic backtracking takes place in this case, since the parsing is directed by the conditions enclosed in brackets.

-Union type might also have derived fields.
+Choice types might also have derived fields.
 In that case, we need to declare them in the outer scope, and assign them in each variant:

 ```
-def DerivedUnion: union{
+def DerivedChoice: choice{
 	size: int
 	variant1: struct{
 		a: u8? (this == 65)